Domestic Violence Against People with Disabilities

 Domestic Violence and the Disabled Attorneys Ocean and Monmouth County

 Domestic violence occurs at a startling rate, and anyone can be a victim.
-Especially vulnerable, however, are populations with some sort of disability.
+Especially vulnerable, however, are populations with some disability.

 According to the NJ Code of Criminal Justice Statutes 2C 25-19.
 New Jersey defines domestic violence as the occurrence of one or more of the following: homicide, assault, terroristic threats, kidnapping, criminal restraint, false imprisonment, sexual assault, criminal sexual contact, lewdness, criminal mischief, burglary, criminal trespass, harassment, stalking, criminal coercion, robbery, contempt of a domestic violence order that constitutes a crime or disorderly persons offense, or any other crime involving risk of death or serious bodily injury to a person protected under the domestic violence statutes.”

-As becomes clear in the outline of legally punishable acts of domestic violence, such acts can cause temporary or permanent disability in a victim, if not death.
-In fact, the Equal Rights Center notes that this threat to cause disability is one of the ways in which domestic violence and disability overlap:
+As becomes clear in the outline of domestic violence’s legally punishable acts, such acts can cause temporary or permanent disability in a victim, if not death.
+In fact, the Equal Rights Center notes that this threat to cause disability is one of how domestic violence and disability overlap:

 - a person legally defined as “disabled” faces a higher risk of domestic violence, as statistics show; as well as abuse and sexual assault

-- the traditional forms of domestic violence are but some of the ways disabled people are victim to domestic violence; their abuse also takes subtler forms not explicitly outlined in New Jersey legal code
+- the traditional forms of domestic violence are but some of the ways disabled people are a victim of domestic violence; their abuse also takes subtler forms not explicitly outlined in the New Jersey legal code

 - the support required to disabled domestic violence victims under the ADA is often harder to come by, as disabled populations often face additional obstacles to service